SyncfusionExamples/maui-pdf-viewer-examples/CreatePDFAndView/README.md

 # Steps
 ## 1. Create PDF
-Create the PDF using the PDF library and save the PDF using a memory stream.
+In this example, we will load the PDF document through MVVM binding.
+Create a new C# file named PdfViewerViewModel.cs.
+Create the PDF using the PDF library and save the PDF as a stream.
+Create the following method in the PdfViewerViewModel class.
+Create the PDF using the PDF library and save the PDF as stream.
 Create the below method in the PdfViewerViewModel class.

 ```csharp
  private MemoryStream CreatePDF()